shaief/a7comix/README.md

 ## How it works

-The application splits an A4 document into a 2×4 grid (8 pieces total):
+The application automatically detects the orientation of your document and splits it accordingly:

+### Portrait A4 (2×4 grid = 8 A7 landscape pieces):

 ```
 ┌─────┬─────┐